Programs and Services

 These services encourage participants to work on self-esteem, provide education about healthy vs. unhealthy relationships, and assist in goal setting and problem solving.

-TESSA staff and trained volunteers are available to any group requesting a specific or general presentation.
+TESSA Speakers are available to any group interested in a presentation about issues related to DVSA.
 Specific topics include:

 - Bystander Intervention

 TESSA works throughout the Pikes Peak region - with schools, businesses, community associations, judicial system partners, and faith-based organizations - to change the community conversation around DVSA, fuel social change in the forms of bystander intervention and collective intolerance, and highlight the reality that these are community-wide problems that deserve community-wide solutions.